 Isabelle Jamois

-Isabelle Jamois is currently pursuing a BM in flute performance with Marina Piccinini at the Peabody Institute, having previously attended UC Santa Barbara from Fall 2019 until Spring 2021, where she studied with Jill Felber.
+Recently appointed a Haynes Young Artist, as well as a protégé of the Musical Merit Foundation of Greater San Diego, Isabelle Jamois is currently pursuing a BM in flute performance with Marina Piccinini at the Peabody Institute, having previously attended UC Santa Barbara under Jill Felber.

 Isabelle began studying flute at the age of 9 and was active performing with various ensembles during high school, including as principal flute of the San Diego Civic Youth Orchestra and as piccoloist in the California All-State honor ensembles.
+Among her various activities and performances at the Peabody Institute, she has performed in the Class of 2022 Commencement Concert, and assisted with the annual Junior Bach Program for Peabody’s musical outreach for Baltimore’s youth.
+She is a founding member and artistic director of Aura Winds, a Baltimore-based woodwind quintet that performs regularly in the community.

-This summer, Isabelle was named a protégé of the Musical Merit Foundation of Greater San Diego, and given the distinction of Fenstermaker Scholar.
+Recent summer activities include participation at the “The Complete 21st Century Flutist: The Global Artist” in Mondovì, Italy and at the Eastern Music Festival.
+She has been given the distinction of Fenstermaker Scholar.
 Previously, she won first place in the 2020 Winds division of the Music Scholarship Council’s annual competition, the San Diego Flute Guild’s 2018 Young Artists Senior Division and 2017 Piccolo division, and was named the 2018 Instrumentalist of the Year by the Rotary Club.

-She has performed in masterclasses with Marina Piccinini, Aaron Goldman, and Leone Buyse and this summer attended the Eastern Music Festival.
+She has performed in masterclasses with Marina Piccinini, Aaron Goldman, Leone Buyse, Karin Bonelli, Gudrun Hinze and Adriana Ferreira.

 Jack King

 Jack King is a flutist from Wilmington, North Carolina.
 During high school, he studied at the University of North Carolina School of the Arts with Dr. Tadeu Coelho.
-He is currently a freshman at the Peabody Institute of Johns Hopkins University studying with Marina Piccinini.
+He is currently a sophomore at the Peabody Institute of Johns Hopkins University studying with Marina Piccinini.

 Christian Paquette